Encharted Cook

 Notes

-♥ This recipe can be made by hand or with a kitchen mixer.
-If using a kitchen mixer, use a dough hook or paddle attachment.
-A dough hook is the best choice for mixing this bread dough.
+This recipe can be made by hand or with a kitchen mixer.
+If using a kitchen mixer, use a dough hook attachment.

 Calories: 243kcal | Carbohydrates: 34g | Protein: 5g | Fat: 9g | Saturated Fat: 6g | Cholesterol: 32mg | Sodium: 422mg | Potassium: 50mg | Fiber: 1g | Sugar: 5g | Vitamin A: 235IU | Vitamin C: 0.6mg | Calcium: 21mg | Iron: 1.8mg